 Hideo Kojima and Kojima Productions stated on Twitter that Death Stranding will try and go beyond the traditional definition of “action” and “RPG” found in similar games.
 This confirms to us that Death Stranding is certainly ambitious, and won’t be like anything Kojima has done before.

-During this year’s Tokyo Games Show 2016, Hideo Kojima announced that Death Stranding will be an open-world action game with online elements.
+Hideo Kojima has said that Death Stranding will be an open-world action game with online elements.
 It will also have the trademark storytelling you’d want from a Kojima project, so expect something surreal, silly and over-the-top.